ericccarlson0/cellular_automata/doc/DESIGN.md

  * Simulation Types
     * simply add a new gridStructure subclass, add state types to Simulation.AllStates, and
  * Shapes
+    * To add new cell shape types, create a new gridDisplay subclass.
+    * this subclass will handle calculations for deciding how it displays
+    * add to the method in simulation that takes in string type for creation of diff shaped displays
+    * add in new button corresponding to shape in SimulationMenu
  * Neighborhood Types
+    * Implement a new method in gridstructures to calculate which cells from structure get added to neighborhood
+    * add method to switch case where neighborhoodType selects which getNeighbors function to call
  * Interactive Display Features
+    * This would require adding some buttons in SimulationUI that change values that are passed into simulation.
+    * wouldnt require structural changes, just adding of a few methods

 ## High-level Design